AdamJ/AdamJ.github.io/src/pages/about.md

 ### Education

-I attended MCLA (Massachusetts College of Liberal Arts, formerly North Adams State) and graduated with degrees in Fine and Performing Arts and Arts Management.
-While at MCLA, I was the President of the Lacrosse Club (now a recognized D3 sport) and received a variety of accolades such as Alpha Chi, National Scholars Honor Society, and the Who’s Who in American Colleges and Universities.
+I attended MCLA (Massachusetts College of Liberal Arts, formerly North Adams State) graduating with degrees in Fine and Performing Arts and Arts Management.
+While at MCLA, I was the President of the Lacrosse Club (now a recognized D3 sport) while also receiving a variety of accolades such as Alpha Chi, National Scholars Honor Society, and the Who’s Who in American Colleges and Universities.